Requirements for the Major and the Minor in Spanish Language and Literature (SPN)

 All upper-division courses in Spanish offered to fulfill minor requirements must be passed with a letter grade of C or higher.
 At least nine credits of upper-division Spanish courses must be earned at Stony Brook to complete the minor.

-1. SPN 311 Spanish Conversation and Composition or SPN 310 Spanish Grammar and Composition for Students of Hispanic-American Background
+OR SPN 310 Spanish Grammar and Composition for students of Hispanic-American background

-2. Four other upper-division SPN courses, two of which must be at the 400 level
+- Three other upper-division SPN courses, two of which must be at the 400 level.

 Note: Students with enough language proficiency to satisfy requirement A will complete a total of 18 credits.
 Students who need to take SPN 211 and 212 will complete a total of 24 credits.

 Language majors and other interested students who would like to spend a semester or a year studying abroad should consult the director of undergraduate studies prior to going abroad.
 See also the Study Abroad entry in the section titled "Special Academic Opportunities."